 The BRIGHT II Project of MCC (related to girl’s education) directed its efforts towards building schools, providing proper facilities for female education and increasing access to school education.
 The result is that the completion rate of primary school students increased from 21 percent in 2008 to more than 57 percent in 2012.
 In this regard, humanitarian aid to Burkina Faso is working its way up towards success.

 USAID provided human rights assistance to the government of Burkina Faso by helping to maintain a stable democratic governance.
 Under its support, the country held its first free and open democratic elections in November 2015, followed then by the municipal election in May 2016.

 USAID Resilience Program

-The Resilience Program of USAID focuses on increasing agricultural productivity and longer term food security.
-It also targets improving health conditions of the women and children whose mortality rate is higher and thus are more vulnerable to various diseases.
+The Resilience Program of USAID focuses on increasing agricultural productivity and long term food security.
+It also targets improving the health conditions of the women and children whose mortality rate is higher and thus are more vulnerable to various diseases.

 In collaboration with the World Food Program, the organization also provided food assistance to 30,000 Malian population who continued to take refuge in Burkina Faso as of December 2016.